QuinaGit/QuinaGit/README.md

 - 👋 Hi, I’m @QuinaGit
-- 👀 I’m interested in electronics and web development
+- 👀 I’m interested in embedded electronics and Software development
-- 🌱 I’m currently doing my Masters in Electronic Engineering and learning to play the Ukulele.
+- 🌱 I’ve got my Masters in Electronic Engineering and I'm learning to play the Ukulele.

 <!---
 QuinaGit/QuinaGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.